openstack/openstack-ansible/doc/source/user/multiarch/multiarch.rst

      The ``image_metadata_prefilter`` only looks at the HW_ARCH_XXX traits on compute hosts and finds hardware that matches the required architecture.
-This only happens when the ``hw_architecture`` property is present on an image, and only if the required traits are manually added to compute hosts.
+This only happens when the ``hw_architecture`` property is present on an image, and only if the required traits are set to compute hosts (see step 5).

      The ``image_properties_default_architecture`` is used by the ImagePropertiesFilter which examines all the architectures supported by QEMU on each compute host; this